shaynaeim/handwritten-digit-cnn/README.md

 This project demonstrates how to:
 - Build a CNN architecture from scratch with PyTorch
 - Train the model using gradient descent and backpropagation
 - Evaluate its accuracy and visualize predictions

-This project is ideal for those learning **deep learning fundamentals** and how to implement neural networks step-by-step.
+-
 ---

 ## ðŸ§© Technologies Used